 This article covers common problems known to activate the ABS light on some Ford products.

-Although the page is directed at specific issues with trucks and vans, the diagnostic tips work for any ABS light problem.
+Although we direct this page at specific issues with trucks and vans, the diagnostic tips work for any ABS light problem.

-At our fleet auto repair shop we’ve seen a large increase of anti lock light problems on older F150, F250 pickups and E-series cargo vans.
+At our fleet auto repair shop we’ve seen a large increase of anti lock light problems on older F150 trucks, F250 pickups and E-series cargo vans.
 These vehicles set front wheel speed sensor codes for both the left and right front wheels.

-After performing a good visual inspection on several of the offending vehicles it was clear the sensors were all damaged where the wires attached to the head of the sensor.
+I performed a comprehensive visual inspection on several of the offending vehicles. it became clear that the sensors were all damaged where the wires attached to the head of the sensor.

 Digging in and finding out what the cause of this common malfunction is a two-man operation.